Behavioral Addiction TreatmentYou are here:

 Ongoing Treatment and Relapse Prevention

-It is important to first consult with a Behavioral Therapist to determine if outpatient treatment is appropriate for you.
+It is important to first consult with a Behavioral Therapist to learn if outpatient treatment is appropriate for you.
 Outpatient treatment is most successful for those with mild addictions and a strong support system.
 When in outpatient treatment, you may maintain daily activities like work and time with family.

 Outpatient treatment typically includes a mixture of medication and therapy to identify triggers and develop coping skills.
-A level of outpatient support is essential for transitioning from an in-patient treatment facility to maintain long-term success.
+A level of outpatient support is essential for transitioning from an inpatient treatment facility to maintain long-term success.
 Group therapy and support groups help develop a support system.

-Tips to Prevent Relapse
+Tips to Prevent Behavioral Addiction Relapse

 - Take medications as prescribed: Medications are prescribed by a treatment plan developed by a physician.
 Stopping medications abruptly or not according to the plan can be dangerous and lead to serious side effects.